 Abercrombie & Kent Africa & Asia Venture African Conservation Experience Agriventure Alliances Abroad American Council for International Studies American Work Experience Anglo Hellenic Teacher Recruitment Association for International Practical Training Athenian Domestic Agency Au Pair in America Au Pairs Recruitment Azafady Bear Creek Outdoor Centre Bloomsbury Bureau British Educational Schools, Sudan British Trust for Conservation Volunteers BSES Expeditions BUNAC Busabout Canada Cambridge Camp Counselors USA Camp Walden C & N Recruitment Canvas Holidays Carisma Holidays Challenges Worldwide Chandler Macleod Health Choice Hotels Europe Concordia Conservation Volunteers Northern Ireland Coral Cay Conservation Cross Cultural Solutions Crusaid Crystal Holidays Cuba Solidarity Campaign Cultural Destination Nepal Dicks Tea Bar Dongya University Earthwatch EcoVolunteer EF English First Equity Travel Eurocamp Eurogroup Europe Conservation Italia Experiment in International Living Explore Worldwide Family Concept Family Match Finca Roots First Choice Ski Free Radicals French Au Pairs French Life Holidays Frontier Fruitful Ltd Gap Adventures Gap Sports Abroad Glacier National Park Global Action Nepal Global Vision International Greenforce Habitat for Humanity Holiday Inn Hotel Jobs Scotland Hotel Ivory Plaza Hotel Valera Beach IAESTE UK Imaginative Traveller Impact Youth Services Inlingua Quito Interlocken International Voluntary Service Inter Sejours International Student Exchange Center i-to-i JD Wetherspoons JMC Holidays Jobs in the Alps Jolly Italian Au Pair Agency Jubilee Sailing Trust Keycamp Kibbutz Representatives Kids Etc Kingsbrook USA Kings Sports Camps Lotus Supertravel Madventurers Monkey Sanctuary Mountain Highs Nanny Connection Natives.co.uk Naxos Camping No Limits Watersports North Strand Beach Services Olympic Holidays On the Piste Orangutan Foundation Origin Care Outback Staff Oxford Ski Company Peace Brigades International Peace Corps PGL Young Adventure Philoxenia Hotel Picasso Mexican Restaurant Planet Au Pair Powder Byrne Project Trust Pro World Purple Ski Quay Appointments Quest Overseas Raleigh International Resident Entertainers Savoy Holidays Score Europe Ski Beat Ski Staff Ski Total Skiworld Simply Morzine Snowlife Snowseekers Solihull Au Pair Agency South American Explorers Student Partnerships Worldwide Sudan Volunteer Programme Sunsail Sunseed Desert Technology Swiss Travel Service Teaching & Projects Abroad Thomas Cook TotalNannies.com Travellers Worldwide Travel Recruit Trees for Life Trekforce UNA Exchange US-China Education Exchange Venetian Museum Venue Holidays Village Camps Visions in Action Visitoz Scheme VOOVS VSO Wind, Sand & Stars Worcestershire Lifestyles WWOOF YSE 3D Education and Adventure

 The Jobs Abroad Bulletin is put together by Shane Donovan, who has successfully evaded a real job for many years – though he has worked behind a bar for four hours in Turkey, transported restaurant flyers from Bolivia to Peru, and taken a lion for a walk in Thailand – and Deirdre Higgins, a veteran of the working week in France, Belgium, Peru, Britain and Ireland.
-We have taken a number of extended trips ourselves, including travelling the world for a year, and have lived in Peru, Greece, Thailand and, since 2007, in Turkey.
+We have taken a number of extended trips ourselves, including travelling the world for a year, and have lived in Peru, Greece, Thailand and Turkey.
 We work on our website as we travel and have helped people find paid and volunteer jobs in Australia, France and China while we have been in, among other places, Bolivia, Lebanon or Malaysia.

 Though we make our living and fund our own travels through our sites, to call us a commercial organisation would be a bit of a stretch.
 We are simply two backpackers that like to share the stuff we find when researching our own trips.